christabor/flask_jsondash/README.md

 Also note that the order of the inputs in the json will determine their order in html.

-Below is an example of just some of what you can configure:
+Below is an example output using a custom input configuration:

 <img src="example_app/examples/screenshots/inputs.png" alt="inputs example" width="276" height="319">